 Golf Club Distance Chart

 The below average golf club distance chart highlights side by side and club by club what the averages are.
-We cover distances from the driver all the way to the pitching wedge, sand wedge and lob wedge.
+We cover distances from the driver all the way to the different wedge distances in golf.

 |Club||Men’s Average Distance||Women’s Average Distance|